dpernes/deepsets-digitsum/README.md

 We use the [InfiMNIST digits](https://leon.bottou.org/projects/infimnist) exactly as described [here](https://github.com/manzilzaheer/DeepSets/tree/master/DigitSum).
 For your convenience, you may use our `infimnist_parser.py` to parse the InfiMNIST binaries.
 This was adapted from [this script](https://github.com/CY-dev/infimnist-parser/blob/master/infimnist_parser.py) in order to produce precisely the required files to run our model.

 ## Usage
+The required packages and the respective versions are in the `requirements.txt`file.

 Training and testing: `python image_sum.py --train=1`

 Testing only: `python image_sum.py`